 Would your husband rather sit at home watching football than go globetrotting with you?
 Are you single or divorced and looking to travel with a group of adventurous, like-minded women?
 Or are you looking for a girls-only getaway with your daughter or best gal pal?

 Women travel together for these and many other reasons -- which is why a growing number of tour operators and travel clubs have formed to cater to intrepid female travelers.
-These companies have fun, audacious names like Gutsy Women Travel and Wild Women Travel, and they offer a plethora of women-centric trips from hiking excursions in the Rockies to gourmet tours of Tuscany.
+These companies offer a plethora of women-centric trips across the globe from Italy to India.